wrcarpenter/MMA-Betting-Model/README.md

 ## Objective

 Create a handicapping method that delivers supierior, and uncorrelated, returns to the market overtime (ex: SP 500, 10y Treasury, Nasdaq).

+Apply an ELO ranking system to various fighters and evaluate if that improves predictions.

 ## Inspiration(s)